Tonto Pass Guide

 What is the difference between a Tonto Pass and an America the Beautiful Pass?

-The Tonto daily pass ($8) and Tonto Discovery Pass ($80/year) are specific to Tonto National Forest.
-The America the Beautiful Annual Pass ($80/year) covers all federal recreation sites nationwide including Tonto National Forest, national parks, BLM lands, and more.
-If you only visit Tonto National Forest, either annual pass works.
-If you visit other federal lands, the America the Beautiful pass offers better value.
+Tonto passes only work at Tonto National Forest.
+The America the Beautiful Pass ($80/year) works at all federal recreation sites nationwide, including Tonto.
+If you only visit Tonto, either annual pass works.
+If you visit other federal lands, America the Beautiful is the better deal.

 Do I need a Tonto Pass for Saguaro Lake?

 Yes.
-A valid Tonto Pass, Tonto Discovery Pass, or America the Beautiful Pass is required to park at all Saguaro Lake recreation areas including Butcher Jones Beach, Saguaro del Norte, Bagley Flat, and the Saguaro Lake Marina.
-The daily pass costs $8 per vehicle.
+You need a Tonto Pass ($8/day), Tonto Discovery Pass, or America the Beautiful Pass to park at Saguaro Lake, including Butcher Jones Beach, Saguaro del Norte, and the marina.

 Ready to Find a Vendor?